- Home

 Internal examination

-As the bladder is close to the rectum and vagina, your doctor may do an internal examination by sliding a gloved finger into the rectum or vagina to feel for anything unusual.
-Some people find this test embarrassing or uncomfortable, but it takes only a few seconds.
+As the bladder is close to the rectum and vagina, your doctor may do an internal examination by inserting a gloved finger into the rectum or vagina to feel for anything unusual.
+Some people find this test embarrassing or uncomfortable, but it takes less than a minute.

 Blood and urine tests

 Your doctor may take blood samples to check your overall health.
-You will also be asked for a urine sample, which will be checked for blood and bacteria – this test is called a urinalysis.
-If you have blood in your urine, you may need to collect urine samples over three days.
-These samples will be checked for cancer cells – this is called a urine cytology.
+You will also be asked for a urine sample, which will be checked for blood and bacteria (called urinalysis).
+If you have blood in your urine, you may need to collect samples of your urine over 3 days.
+These samples will be checked for cancer cells (called urine cytology).

 Podcast: Tests and Cancer